Andonome/lk/data/recfiles/bibliography.md

 - recfiles
 - tex
 requires:
-- recfiles
+- data/recfiles.md
-- tex
+- writing/tex.md
-- makefiles
+- system/makefiles.md
 ---

 Store your bibliography in a `recfile` database, then extract any part with `make`.